Fire Fighting Technologies Student

 • Be a minimum of 18 years of age by the start date of the program

-• Official Transcript providing proof of completion of Grade 12 English with a “C” minimum grade (or equivalent)
+• Official Transcript showing completion of Grade 12 English.
+You MUST also have Grade 12 English with a minimum grade of “C” (or at least 60%)

-• Basic First Aid (min 8hrs) with CPR Level C
+• Basic First Aid (minimum 8-hour course) with CPR level C.

 • Proof of Physical Ability provided by one of the following: